 There have been plenty of rumors about this card since it was announced.
 The new Starwood Preferred Guest Luxury Card from American Express offers excellent perks that will make you want to upgrade as soon as you’re eligible.

-The SPG Luxury Card is now offering a bonus of 75,000 bonus points after spending $3,000 in the first 3 months.
+In coordination with its August 23, 2018, launch, the SPG Luxury Card is now offering a bonus of 100,000 Marriott Rewards points.
 The annual fee is $450 like many of the premium credit cards it competes against.
-However, like its competition, the Amex SPG Luxury Card offers $300 in statement credits each year of Card Membership for eligible purchases at participating SPG® or Marriott Rewards®hotels.
+However, like its competition, the Amex SPG Luxury Card offers $300 in annual travel credits.
 This makes the annual fee more manageable.

 Blue Delta SkyMiles® Credit Card from American Express

 To me, the Gold Delta SkyMiles® Credit Card from American Express is a better card for Delta flier thanks to priority boarding and free checked bags.
-The $95 annual fee is waived the first year, which makes this my first choice for the occasional Delta traveler.
+This my first choice for the occasional Delta traveler.

 Platinum Delta SkyMiles Credit Card from American Express (Expired)

-You now earn 10x points per dollar spent vs. 5x with the old version.
-A reimbursement of up to $100 for Global Entry or TSA PreCheck every four years has also been added.
-Plus now you’ll get the 4th night free when redeeming points for stays of 4 consecutive nights or more.
+A fee reimbursement of up to $100 for Global Entry or TSA PreCheck every four years is also included.
+Plus you’ll get the 4th night free when redeeming points for stays of 4 consecutive nights or more.

 The old perks like automatic Platinum status and an annual free night are still there.
 One downgrade is that the free night is now capped at 40,000 points, which puts many of my favorite Kimpton properties out of reach.